PNguyen-Tech/Cybersecurity/05 - GRC/Readme.md

 # Governance, Risk, and Compliance (GRC) Portfolio

-Welcome to my dedicated GRC repository.
+Welcome to my GRC repository.
 This space to demonstrate how technical configurations translate into measurable business risks and organizational compliance.
 This portfolio is a core component of my Master of Science in Management Information Systems (MIS) studies at the University of Houston's C.T.
 Bauer College of Business.

 ---